ningg/Machine-Learning-Q-and-AI/docs/ch09/_books_ml-q-and-ai-ch09.md

 However, autoregressive models can be slow at generating new samples.
 This is because they have to generate data one step at a time (for example, pixel by pixel for images), which can be computationally expensive.
-Auto-  regressive models may also struggle to capture long-range dependencies because each output is conditioned only on previously generated outputs.
+Autoregressive models may also struggle to capture long-range dependencies because each output is conditioned only on previously generated outputs.